JRekSahriP/FAQ-Page/README.md

 # FAQ page
-This is a simple FAQ page developed using HTML, CSS, and TypeScript."
+This is a simple FAQ page developed using HTML, CSS, and TypeScript.

 ## Technologies Used
 - **HTML**